mrocklin/blog/_posts/work/2018-01-30-the-case-for-numba.md

 There are some other options out there like Numba and Pythran that, while they provide excellent performance and usability benefits, are rarely used.
-Lets look into Numba's benefits and drawbacks more closely.
+Let's look into Numba's benefits and drawbacks more closely.

 ### Numba Benefits